-Before the end of the eighties, ciabatta was already a much-appreciated worldwide bread, used mainly for sandwiches (panini in Italian).
+Before the eighties ended, ciabatta was already a much-appreciated worldwide bread, used mainly for sandwiches (panini in Italian).

-To make the perfect ciabatta, you will have to follow a few steps.
-Firstly, know that it needs time to raise, so it is better to prepare the biga (pre-dough) the night before.
+To make the perfect rustic ciabatta bread, you will have to follow a few steps.
+Firstly, know that it needs time to rise, so it is better to prepare the biga (pre-dough) the night before.
 Also, while making the final dough, you will have to allow it to rest and rise again for a much shorter period this time.

 Secondly, because it is a wet dough, it might be sticky.
 If you use an electric kneader, it will do all the work for you.
 If not, I recommend using a pair of scrapers (you will have to flour them frequently so that the dough does not stick).

-You need two make two types of dough for a perfect ciabatta: a mother dough (or a pre-dough, called biga in Italian) and a wet dough.
+You need to make two types of dough for a perfect Italian Ciabatta: a mother dough (or a pre-dough, called biga in Italian) and a wet dough.

 Mix the ingredients gently in a bowl until smooth, cover with clingfilm and let it rise for about twelve hours (preferably overnight) at room temperature (approx. 18-20°C)